 The gun fired at 2 a.m.
 It was a great start.
 The energy was contagious.
 Jehan and I ran together but we separated after the 21-km mark.
 I should have stayed with her because running alone was difficult!
 I took my gels like clockwork and hydrated efficiently but at 24 km, I knew I hit the wall.
 “Too early!”
 So I told myself, “Keep doing what you’re doing.
 One foot in front of the other.
 Just another 4 kilometers and you’ll reach the guardhouse.”
 But the landmark seemed to take an eternity to appear.

 I was fading badly especially on the steep ascent before the 28th km.
 My left foot hurt like crazy and I knew that I lost a toenail.
-I called my brother-in-law (yes, I brought my phone with me) and cried.
-I don’t remember what I said but I was panicking.
-He said, “Take longer walk breaks.”
-On my way up to Miriam, I met Joseph Nebrida, a dream chaser, who was running down the hill.
+On my way up to Miriam, I met Joseph, a dream chaser, who was running down the hill.
 Was I ever glad to see him.
 “Is that you, JN?
 Please help me.”
 And he replied, “Pagbalik.”

 I saw Jehan and Pinky before the 30th kilometer U-turn.
 We high-fived each other.

 Joseph ran the downhill with me.
 I told him, “After this, I’m hanging my running shoes.”
 With that he replied, “You have low blood sugar.
 Eat your sandwich.
 What will you say to your sons?
-What will you write in your blog?
 That you gave up?
 Hang your medal and not your shoes.”
-That was a lot but he made sense.
+He made sense.

 I put a bit of pressure on myself to run faster than my previous finish time but when I reached the rotunda, I felt a little sad because by then I knew that I wouldn’t be beating my PR.
 I spent so much mental energy on a running the last kilometers.